chainguard-dev/edu/content/chainguard/administration/iam-organizations/overview-of-chainguard-iam-model.md

 ### Using the headless login flow

 Note that you can also use `chainctl`'s `--headless` option to log in.
-This option allows you to log in to the Chainguard platform from a device that doesn't have `chainctl` installed, such as a smartphone or tablet.
+This option allows you to log in to the Chainguard platform from a device that doesn't have a browser installed, such as a container or remote server.

 The headless login flow is when you invoke `chainctl auth login --headless` in the terminal.